yinleiCoder/magnificently-written/README.md

 - [Convex](https://www.convex.dev/), Backend and database `npx convex dev`
 - [Clerk](https://clerk.com/), The most comprehensive User Management Platform
 - [usehooks-ts](https://usehooks-ts.com/), React hook library, ready to use, written in Typescript
-- [Sonner](https://sonner.emilkowal.ski/), An opinionated toast component for React.
+- [Sonner](https://sonner.emilkowal.ski/), An opinionated toast component for React
+- [Zustand](https://zustand-demo.pmnd.rs/), A small, fast, and scalable bearbones state management solution

 There are several open-source libraries that i use.Without them, it would not have been possible to build `Magnificently Written`.